rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 For running benchmarks in CI codspeed gets a bunch of things right but lacks any kind of walltime measurement.
 -->

-## Solutions
+## Reimagining benchmarks

-To form a better ecosystem of benchmark tooling I propose the following:
+To form a better ecosystem of benchmark tooling I propose the following two changes:

-* microbenchmark frameworks should be designed around:
-  * running on a remote machine tuned for determinism.
-  * running benches in both optimal/suboptimal non-deterministic conditions.
-* Introduce a new kind of benchmark framework: integration benchmarking framework
+1. Introduce a new kind of benchmark framework: The “integration benchmarking framework”
-* micro+integration benchmark frameworks need closer integration with profiling tooling.
-* micro+integration benchmark frameworks need to be able to run in CI to catch regressions and evaluate improvements
+2. Microbenchmark frameworks should be designed around running on a remote machine tuned for determinism.

-I will explore these solutions in the rest of this article.
+I will explore these changes in the rest of this article.

-## integration benchmarks???
+## Integration Benchmarks???

 What are usually called benchmarking frameworks are in reality all "microbenchmarking frameworks".
 Designed around measuring small changes in short sections of code.